ArezooArdekani/Raman_spcetroscopy_baseline_correction/README.md

 Furthermore after normalizing the spectrum would look like below.
 ![download (2)](https://github.com/ArezooArdekani/Raman_spcetroscopy_baseline_correction/assets/94130390/aaa2af8b-9d49-4e50-8f28-ef15b82e27b1)

 The steps can be adjusted and applied in a different order as needed.
-The in-depth explanation is given
+The in-depth explanation is given in Denoising_simplified.ipynb